-This Level 2 in Professional Cookery is for learners 16 or over who would like to work as a chef in the hospitality and catering industry
+This Level 2 in Professional Cookery is for learners 16 or over who would like to work as a Chef in the Culinary Arts and Hospitality industry

 You will also learn:

 • The structure of professional kitchens and the principles of working as a Professional Chef

 • How knives, tools and equipment are used in professional kitchens